OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/excel-blazor-add-in/README.md

 This sample uses a Blazor Webassembly file that runs cross-platform in various browsers supporting WASM (Webassembly).
 The Blazor WASM App demonstrates some basic Excel functions.

 The purpose of this sample is to show you how to build and interact with the Blazor, C# and JavaScript Interop options.
-If you're looking for more examples of interacting with Excel and Office JS APIs, see [Script Lab](https://https://aka.ms/getscriptlab).
+If you're looking for more examples of interacting with Excel and Office JS APIs, see [Script Lab](https://aka.ms/getscriptlab).

 ### Blazor pages

-The **Pages** folder contains the Blazor pages, such as **HelloWorld.razor**.
-These also contain two code-behind pages, named **HelloWorld.razor.cs** and **HelloWorld.razor.js**.
+The **Pages** folder contains the Blazor pages, such as **Index.razor**.
+These also contain two code-behind pages, named **Index.razor.cs** and **Index.razor.js**.
 The C# file first establishes an interop connection with the JavaScript file.

 ```csharp
 protected override async Task OnAfterRenderAsync(bool firstRender)